brunasti/liveproject-create-a-web-application-scaffold-generator-in-go/README.md

 ### Compile the app and get the executable
 From terminal, in the project directory, execute the command:

-    go build -o scaffold-gen
+    go build -o scaffold_gen

-If you have not previously created the module with the "go mod init main" command you will get an error message like:
+If you have not previously created the module with the "go mod init scaffold_gen" command you will get an error message like:

     go: cannot find main module, but found .git/config in /Users/admin/work/go/Manning/liveProject/liveproject-create-a-web-application-scaffold-generator-in-go to create a module there, run:
         go mod init

+### Test

+From terminal, in the project directory, execute the command:

+    go test

+The output should report at the end something like:

+    PASS
+    ok      scaffold_gen    0.214s

+To have more info on the tests execution, add -v as parameter:

+    go test -v